Call for OCR-D Implementation online!

 The work done so far in the OCR-D initiative has led to significant improvements in the optical character and layout recognition of historical prints.
 The Software prototype promises flexible integration into existing (librarian) workflow and digitisation systems due to its modular design.
 The implementation of the OCR-D software in libraries, archives and other collection holding institutions is the next necessary step to ensure that high-quality full texts can be produced.

 The central goal of the new call is the development of (generic) implementation packages with acceptable performance for different requirements.
 It is primarily aimed at collection holding institutions, the application is due on October 7, 2020.
+The DFG expects applicants to hand in a letter of intent by May ~~5~~ 22.
 If you are interested in participating, please don’t hesitate to contact us.